dd9jn/rfc4880bis/crypto-refresh.md

 #### Signature Subpacket Specification {#signature-subpacket}

 A subpacket data set consists of zero or more Signature subpackets.
-In Signature packets, the subpacket data set is preceded by a two-octet scalar count of the length in octets of all the subpackets.
+In Signature packets, the subpacket data set is preceded by a two-octet (for V4 signatures) or four-octet (for V5 signatures) scalar count of the length in octets of all the subpackets.
 A pointer incremented by this number will skip over the subpacket data set.

 Each subpacket consists of a subpacket header and a body.